Last updated on 2026-03-17

 - Social Service Worker: Provide support and resources to individuals and families in need, helping them navigate social services.

-- Community Outreach Worker: Engage with community members to promote services and programs, addressing local needs and concerns.
+- Community Outreach Worker: Engage with community members to promote services and programs that address social issues.

-- Support Worker in Long-Term Care: Assist elderly or disabled individuals in long-term care facilities, ensuring their well-being and quality of life.
+- Support Worker in Long-Term Care: Assist elderly clients in long-term care facilities, providing emotional and practical support.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.